 "Hot Maroc is, quite simply, a masterpiece.
 It ranks among the three best Moroccan novels, written in any language."—Fouad Laroui, winner of the Prix Goncourt for the Short Story

 "A witness to his age like any true writer, Yassin Adnan paints a complex and forceful portrait of a Morocco where so often, reality exceeds fiction.
-Fluidly and beautifully written, this novel is a superb addition to a youthful new wave of Moroccan creative work."—Tahar Ben Jelloun, winner of the Prix Goncourt for The Sacred Night
+Fluidly and beautifully written, this novel is a superb addition to a youthful new wave of Moroccan creative work."—Tahar Ben Jelloun, winner of the Prix Goncourt for the Novel

 "A hilarious, masterful romp through modern Morocco with all of its messy cultural politics and internet realities.
 Mr. Elinson’s translation is a remarkable achievement in its balance of style, register, and flow. . . .
 Hot Maroc is a winner."—Jonathan Smolin, author of Moroccan Noir

 "Yassin Adnan’s rollicking satire, in Elinson's witty translation, offers delicious glimpses of media corruption, political intrigue, and the way both thrive on internet-facilitated innuendo and lies."—Margaret Litvin, translator of Sonallah Ibrahim's Ice

 "Hot Maroc expands our ideas of a country that has been woefully underrepresented in English-language literature, while taking us on a wild ride through an anonymous online world that holds the power to reveal our true selves."—Emma Ramadan, translator of A Country for Dying

 "Hot Maroc is an excellent narration of the city of Marrakech, serving as a sort of miniature of Morocco and Arab World."—Amara Lakhous, author of Clash of Civilizations Over an Elevator in Piazza Vittorio